How to Prevent Account Sharing: Lessons from Netflix, Amazon, and more

 Suppose you don’t want to bring additional steps to login or degrade the overall customer experience of the software.
 In that case, there are more passive ways to verify that only a small number of devices are accessing the account.
 This is where device identification comes into play.

 Adding software that can help identify unique devices and associate those with a login can help curb the rate of account sharing.
-This includes software such as Fingerprint Pro, a 99.5% accurate device identification solution for businesses that want to up their account sharing prevention game.
+This includes software such as Fingerprint Pro, a highly accurate device identification solution for businesses that want to up their account sharing prevention game.

 We've helped many businesses curb accounts sharing, including a major EdTech company, where implementing Fingerprint Pro increased revenue and preserved their CSAT score among customers.